jaydengong17/jaydengong17.github.io/_posts/2024-12-17-Unicode-Image.md

 You can find the program [here](https://github.com/jaydengong17/image_to_braille).

-The way this works is by splitting the image into 2 * 4 chunks, each corresponding to a unicode image.
+The way this works is by splitting the image into 2 * 4 chunks, each corresponding to a unicode character.
 By then checking if the pixels are each bigger than a threshold, we can create an id for the unicode character.
+This might seem like a hard thing to do, but I eventually noticed that each character's dots were creating a binary number, which corresponded to its id.
-Then, using Python's chr() function, we can convert this into an actual character.
+Then, using Python's chr() function, we can convert this into an actual character and log it in the output text file.

 <p style="line-height: 110%">
 ⣿⣿⣿⣿⣿⠿⠛⠋⠉⠉⠉⠙⠛⠿⣿⣿⣿⣿⣿ <br>